percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/kmip-server.md

 * `port` is the port to communicate with the KMIP server.
 Typically used port is 5696
 * `server-certificate` is the path to the certificate file for the KMIP server
 * `client_cert` is the path to the client certificate.
-* `client_key` is the path to the client key.
-Optional, if not specified the certificate file has to contain both the certificate and the key.
+* `client_key` (optional) is the path to the client key.
+If not specified, the certificate key has to contain both the certifcate and the key.

 <i warning>:material-information: Warning:</i> `pg_tde_add_global_key_provider_kmip` currently accepts only a combined client key and a client certificate for its final parameter, reffered to as `client key`.